FAQs and frequent concerns

 A new right to conscientiously object from enforced pharmaceutical intervention would require new managerial training.
 Managers (and indeed, all professionals) have a responsibility to create spaces and a dialogue that upholds the existing rights and protected characteristics that their staff already have and this new right would require careful consideration.
 The emergency scenario described above would have dreadful consequences for the whole team and the service-user and is clearly unacceptable.
 There are many arising issues from it, but especially it is a failure of leadership.

 Additionally, it is important to note that we are not asking for the right to abstain from physical restraint of service-users.
 A nurse could never exercise this right in order to stand back from assisting with the physical restraint of a service user deployed in order to manage an unsafe situation.

 5. Why stop with forced pharmaceutical interventions?
 If you are so against coercion, why not other forms of control and even the Mental Health Act itself?!

 It seems very likely that there are times when removing the control a person has of their own body, in a practiced, safe way with a team of trained nurses is essential for their and others’ safety.
-We have maintained throughout that one of the main driving factors for this request for a new right of conscientious objection is fuelled by several factors, one being a serious evidential concern about the drugs used in mental health services and a lack of leadership on this issue within nursing and other health professions.
+We have maintained throughout that this request for a new right of conscientious objection is fuelled by several factors, one being a serious evidential concern about the drugs used in mental health services and a lack of leadership on this issue within nursing and other health professions.
 It is not merely a libertarian impulse!
 Nurses who are troubled by any form of coercion will continue to have difficulties that this right does not attempt to address; this right is not the right to abstain from all forms of coercion within mental health services.